 Eastern Stark County has been Kim Cernansky’s base since she started at C & A in 2002.
 She initially started out working as an outpatient therapist before moving to a school-based therapist at Alliance and Louisville City Schools and Marlington Local Schools.
-Currently, Cernansky the assistant clinical officer for program development and is the school-based consultation services program manager as well as a supervisor and school-based therapist in Marlington.
+Currently, Cernansky is the assistant clinical officer for program development, the school-based consultation services program manager and client rights officer as well as a supervisor and school-based therapist in Marlington.
 She previously provided group therapy sessions at Pegasus Farms for nearly 10 years.

 She explained her passion for school-based services.
 “To be there in the moment for a kiddo is so important.
 Sometimes more important than 2+2.
 To be readily available for any kiddo to coach, guide and just listen may make the world of difference for a child that is struggling.
 Their focus at that moment may not be school.
 We are there to help them get through whatever challenges they may be facing to be the successful student/child we know they can be.”